Scholarships

 Krumland Auto Group Automotive Technician Scholarship Application

-The Roswell Woman’s Club scholarship is offered to all qualified applicants, regardless of gender, for the fall and spring semester.
+The Suzie VanWinkle Memorial scholarship is offered by the Roswell Woman’s Club to all qualified applicants, regardless of gender, for the fall and spring semester.
 Packet must include a copy of your most recent transcripts.
 An applicant must be enrolled full-time (12 credit hours or more) must have a semester grade point average (GPA) of 3.0 or higher and must have a Free Application for Federal Student Aid (FAFSA) on file.

 New Mexico Aviation Aerospace Association (NMAAA) Aviation Student Success Scholarship